shanemcw/homebridge-amazondash-MAC/README.md

 Amazon Dash plugin for [Homebridge](https://github.com/nfarina/homebridge) that doesn't require Dash button setup nor the Dash button connecting to your network.

+This plugin uses airodump-ng's ability to report on visible MAC addresses and converts the Dash button's exposure of its MAC address on button press as a Homekit button single-press.

 This project is a fork of jourdant's [homebridge-amazondash-ng](https://github.com/jourdant/homebridge-amazondash-ng), which is a fork of KhaosT's [homebridge-amazondash](https://github.com/KhaosT/homebridge-amazondash).

 ## Purpose